piercing-index/cloud-vulnerabilities/README.md

 PI:version.subversion/A1:val_A1/A2:val_A2/A7:val_A7/A8:val_A8
 ```

-The Azure ACSESSED cross-tenant vulnerability, for example, is attached the follow vector:
+The Azure ACSESSED cross-tenant vulnerability, for example, is attached the following vector:

 ```
 PI:1.5/A1:20/A2:1/A7:1.1/A8:0.7